kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 }
 ```

-With this wrapper, you can have Strings and f64s in the same dataframe.
+With this wrapper, you can have `String` and `f64` in the same dataframe.

-In general, this may not be the best approach to supporting mixed types in this project, because are performance hits for computation when working with type wrappers.
+In general, this may not be the best approach to supporting mixed types in this project, because there are performance hits for computation when working with type wrappers.
 I discuss alternative avenues to achieving this goal below.

 An important consequence of supporting mixed types is that because strings are not `Copy`, the dataframe is not `Copy`.
 This means that you may run into unexpected ownership problems while building data transformations.
 There are some API ergonomics to be ironed out.

 ## Next steps

+Next, I'll catalog some of the thoughts on future directions for this project.

 #### Comparing a map implementation to a reference-local one

+There are some drawbacks to the iterator adapter design which may warrant re-visiting the map implementation I mentioned in the beginning of the post.
+For example, `select` is currently `O(n)` when it could be `O(1)`.

-There are drawbacks to the reference-local implementation of the dataframe, mainly that we have to wrap our data with an enum (ie `InnerType`) to be able to support mixed types.
+Furthermore, we have to wrap our data with an enum (ie `InnerType`) to be able to support mixed types in the same array.
 Computations are not as fast as they could be.

 Ideally, we could work with raw types directly.
 An alternate dataframe implementation sacrifices reference locality for the ability to work with raw types in the mixed-context.